-Law no. 53/2003, which reformed the whole education system, introduced several changes that can be considered as general lifelong learning strategies.
-For example, law 53 established the right/duty (diritto/dovere) of all to education and training.
-It means that all have the right/duty to study for 12 years or at least up to the acquisition of a qualification within 18 years of age, either in the State or in the regional education and training systems.
+Law no. 53/2003 and subsequent implementing decrees, reformed the whole education system, introducing several changes that can be considered as general lifelong learning strategies.
+For example, the D.Lgs 59/2004, established the right/duty (diritto/dovere) of all to education and training.
+It means that all have the right/duty to study for 12 years or at least up to the acquisition of a three-year vocational qualification within 18 years of age, either in the State or in the regional education and training systems.

-Moreover, starting from school year 2010/2011 the reform of the second cycle of education has involved both the general and the technical and vocational pathways.
-According to the reform, all types of upper secondary school, both general and technical/vocational last 5 years and can lead directly to university studies.
+Moreover, starting from school year 2010/2011, all types of upper secondary school, both general and technical/vocational last 5 years and can lead directly to tertiary education.

-Finally, universities can also start continuing professional development courses, focusing on scientific in-depth studies in specific areas.
-Courses usually last a few months corresponding to a workload of less than one year (less than 60 credits).
-At the end of courses, universities issue an attendance certificate or a diploma which denomination can vary.
-Higher education institutes can establish their own criteria for the recognition of prior learning within the limits (a maximum of 12 credits) specified for each course of study.
+Finally, universities organise continuing professional development courses usually lasting a few months (corresponding to less than 60 credits).
+At the end of courses, universities issue attendance certificates or other types of certifications.
+Universities establish their own criteria for the recognition of prior learning.

-As for the adult education sector, the Presidential Decree no. 263/2012 replaced the former Permanent territorial centres and ‘evening courses’ with the new Provincial Adult education Centres (Centri provinciali per l’istruzione degli adulti – CPIA).
+As for the adult education sector, the Presidential Decree no. 263/2012 replaced the former Permanent territorial centres and ‘evening courses’ with the new Provincial centres for adult education (Centri provinciali per l’istruzione degli adulti – CPIA).
 The Centres provide an educative offer organised in levels of learning aimed at the obtainment of the qualifications released within the mainstream education system, as well as at the acquisition of basic competences for foreigners.
 CPIAs operate nationwide.